pkriens/pkriens.github.io/_posts/2018-01-17_TensorFlow.md

 We initialize the W matrix and the b vector with random numbers between 0..1.
 This works better when we later train the network.

-The `activate` method propagates the result of that layer, a', to the next layer, and the last 'layer' is actually the network that returns the value.
-The value at the end is the prediction made by the layers.
+The `activate` method propagates the result of that layer, the output value a', to the next layer, and the last 'layer' is actually the network that will just return.
+This value at the end is actually the prediction made by the layers.

 ## Programming the Layer